system76/docs/_articles/upgrade.md

 ![Upgrade Message](/images/upgrade/Step-3.jpg)

-If you are running 14.04.x and the updater isn't prompting you to do the upgrade, you may be able to manually start the upgrade with this command:
+#### 5. Done!

-`do-release-upgrade`
+You're all set!
+The upgrade will prompt you to restart, then you'll be on your newly upgraded system!
+If you run into any issues, check out Stuck Upgrades or Fixing Common Upgrade Failures below.

 ---

 ##### Stuck Upgrades

 If your upgrade appears to hang in place for an extended period of time, click on the "Terminal" item to exand the terminal section.
 Check what action is available there, then complete the steps to unhang your upgrade.
-For help, contact us at support (see below) and we'll be able to provide assistance.
+For help, contact support (see below) and we'll be able to provide assistance.

 ---

-### - Installing a Fresh Copy of Ubuntu -
+### - Upgrade from media -

-#### 1. Start Up the Installer
+#### 1. Start the installer

-Insert the live disk you made above, then restart your computer.
+Insert your live disk, then restart your computer.
 You'll need to tell the computer to boot from the Live Disk.
 Immediately after you turn the computer on:

 Laptops                             | Desktops
 ----------------------------------- | ------------------------------------
-Hold <kbd>F7</kbd> or <kbd>F1</kbd> | Hold <kbd>F12</kbd>, <kbd>F8</kbd>, or <kbd>F10</kbd>
+Tap <kbd>F7</kbd> or <kbd>F1</kbd> | Tap <kbd>F12</kbd>, <kbd>F8</kbd>, or <kbd>F10</kbd>

-#### 2. Install Updates
+#### 2. Install updates

 During the initial setup, you may be asked to "Try Ubuntu" or to "Install Ubuntu".
 You'll need to choose the "Install Ubuntu" option to continue with the installation.
 Additionally, you will want to check the box labeled "Download updates while installing Ubuntu" to ensure that your new installation is fully up to date once the installation is complete.

 ![VirtualBox Listing in USC](/images/restore/updates.png)

-#### 3. Complete the Upgrade Process
+#### 3. Complete the upgrade

 Follow the on-screen instructions to complete the upgrade.
-To preserve your files and settings, be sure to choose *Upgrade Ubuntu 15.10 to 16.04.1 LTS* (or *Upgrade Ubuntu 14.04 LTS to 16.04.1 LTS* if you're upgrading from 14.04).
-This will ensure that your files are not erased.
-If you would like erase your operating system and start over, choose 'Erase disk and install Ubuntu'
+To preserve your files and settings, be sure to choose *Upgrade Ubuntu.* This will ensure that your files are not erased.
+You do have the option to erase your operating system and start over by choosing 'Erase disk and install Ubuntu.'
+More information on this is available in our [restore guide.](http://support.system76.com/articles/restore/)

 ---